<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>The key is not just making the store faster—it’s making it faster in a way that still reflects your brand and makes customers feel confident.</p>

 <p><strong>Final Thoughts</strong><br>Speed is one of the most overlooked parts of ecommerce design.
-Yet it’s one of the easiest ways to improve conversions.
+Yet it’s one of the easiest ways to improve conversions and sell more.
 If your BigCommerce store feels sluggish, start by looking at your design choices.
 A few small tweaks—or a bigger redesign—could make the difference between visitors bouncing and customers buying.</p>

-<p>I&#8217;ve helped dozens of BigCommerce merchants increase conversion and customer engagement with my redesign services. <a href="https://ducksoupecommerce.com/contact">Contact me</a> to schedule a free discovery call ></p>
+<p>I&#8217;ve helped dozens of BigCommerce merchants increase conversion and customer engagement with my redesign services. <a href="https://ducksoupecommerce.com/contact">Contact me</a> to schedule a free discovery call &gt;</p>

 <figure class="wp-block-image size-large"><img decoding="async" fetchpriority="high" width="1024" height="142" src="https://ducksoupecommerce.com/wp-content/uploads/2026/03/test-redesign-evan-1024x142.png" alt="" class="wp-image-7542" srcset="https://ducksoupecommerce.com/wp-content/uploads/2026/03/test-redesign-evan-1024x142.png 1024w, https://ducksoupecommerce.com/wp-content/uploads/2026/03/test-redesign-evan-300x42.png 300w, https://ducksoupecommerce.com/wp-content/uploads/2026/03/test-redesign-evan-150x21.png 150w, https://ducksoupecommerce.com/wp-content/uploads/2026/03/test-redesign-evan-768x106.png 768w, https://ducksoupecommerce.com/wp-content/uploads/2026/03/test-redesign-evan.png 1125w" sizes="(max-width: 1024px) 100vw, 1024px" /></figure>